 There are no doubt many members of the intelligentsia in the West, horrified at the “populist” revolt against the intelligentsia, who would gaze upon the entrenched authority of the elite in China and Singapore with secret envy.
 Notwithstanding a dramatic restructuring of Western societies to make them more pliant to the Chinese mindset, Western governments in general will need to grapple with the crisis of legitimacy which they are currently going through, and to enunciate in a consistent and much more exact manner what constitutes a “democracy”.

-The Misleading Metaphors Associated with the idea of a Democracy
+The Metaphors Associated with the idea of a Democracy

-Before we begin with a positive account as to how we are to understand a democracy, we will need first to dispel some misleading metaphors commonly associated with a “democracy”.
+Before we begin with a positive account as to how we are to understand a democracy, we will need first to dispel some misleading connotations behind the metaphors commonly associated with a “democracy”.

-There is the idea of democracy as the “rule of the people” or rule according to the “people’s will”.
-But the metaphor is misleading for all this talk of “people’s will/mandate/consent” is surely metaphorical.
-Individual people have wills and consent, but is a society anything like an individual person who can “deliberate”, “decide” and have a “will”?
-A “body politic” a nation may be, but no one seriously believes that a nation has a literal body with a mind and a will.
+Democracy is commonly spoken of as the “rule of the people” or rule according to the “people’s will”.
+But this is obviously a mere metaphor for individual people have wills and consent, but it is a bit hard to say whether a society has anything like an individual person who can “deliberate”, “decide” and have a “will”.
+A “body politic” a nation may be, but to say that it has a “mind” or “will” is a metaphor which needs to be cashed in much more concrete terms.

-Philosophers themselves aren’t even sure if individual peoples do have unified wills or singular decisions or desires, e.g. Daniel Dennett’s “multiple drafts” model of consciousness where at any given point there are multiple mental contents going on in the brain without privileging any one of them as something which we are “conscious” of.
-How much more does it make sense to speak of a populace consisting of many different individuals or groups with conflicting interests, convictions and ideologies as having a singular unified will?
+(Philosophers themselves aren’t even sure if individual peoples do have unified wills or singular decisions or desires, e.g. Daniel Dennett’s “multiple drafts” model of consciousness where at any given point there are multiple mental contents going on in the brain without privileging any one of them as something which we are “conscious” of.
+How much more the difficulty of speaking of a populace consisting of many different individuals or groups with conflicting interests, convictions and ideologies as having a singular unified will.
 On what basis are to to elevate one particular conviction as the “will of the people” as opposed to the rest?
-The concept of democracy does not by itself justify or provide us with a substantive account for such a choice.
+One will need a substantive political account for such a choice.

 The Problem which a Democracy Process is Supposed to Address